At the University of North Carolina, two shootings 30 years apart show how much has changed

 Three decades ago, as a University of North Carolina student, he covered a deadly shooting for the school newspaper.
 Last month, as a journalism professor at the same school, Ryan Thornburg kept his students safe during a lockdown — after another shooting.

 In some ways, the era of campus shootings has come full circle.
 Other UNC-Chapel Hill alumni who remember the 1995 tragedy now have children enrolled at their alma mater, where an associate professor was shot to death Aug.
-28 (and a where a second brief lockdown was imposed on Wednesday).
+28 (and where a second brief lockdown was imposed Wednesday).
 But vast changes in the way information spreads make their recent experiences less like replays and more like double exposures: new technology, new emotions superimposed upon the same setting.

 Twenty-eight years ago, there was no way for university officials to alert the entire community that a gunman had opened fire on the edge of campus, killing two people and wounding two others.
 E-mail existed but wasn’t widespread.
 Calling home meant long-distance surcharges and leaving messages on answering-machine tapes when no one picked up.